Brian Beck

 Let’s dive into each of these questions.

-Understanding The Costs of Running An Amazon 3P Program
+Understanding the Costs of Running an Amazon 3P Program

 There are essentially five cost categories associated with running an Amazon 3P program.
 Some of these costs (the Amazon-specific fees, in particular) are inevitable and cannot be negotiated.
-Some of them, however, you can optimize in order to boost profitability.
+Some of them, however, you can optimize to boost profitability.

 These cost centers are:

-Product cost: This is your cost to source or make the product.
+Product Cost: This is your cost to source or make the product.
 This is something most manufacturers and brand owners already have a good sense of, but you also need to account for additional costs to make sure it’s ready to go for Amazon, such as shipping products to the Amazon fulfillment center.

 Your Amazon 3P Profits: What to Expect